British Columbia Highway 3: Route description

-Highway 3 begins in Hope.
-From Vancouver, the Trans-Canada Highway (Highway 1) enters Hope from the west as a four-lane freeway; however at Exit 170, Highway 1 exits the freeway and continues north along the Fraser River.
+Highway 3 begins in Hope, marking the western terminus of the Crowsnest Highway.
+From Vancouver, the Trans-Canada Highway (Highway 1) enters Hope from the west as a four-lane freeway; however, at Exit 170, Highway 1 exits the freeway and continues north along the Fraser River to Cache Creek (as a scenic alternative and for local traffic).
 The freeway continues east along the Coquihalla River, designated as Highway 3 and Highway 5, for 7 km to Exit 177.
 There, the freeway turns north and continues as the Coquihalla Highway (Highway 5) towards Merritt while Highway 3 takes the exit and continues east through Manning Provincial Park for 126 km towards the town of Princeton.
 Known as the Hope–Princeton Highway, it begins several significant ascents through the Cascade Mountains; first is the steep climb to the Hope Slide, followed later by the remainder of the climb up to Allison Pass at an elevation of 1342 m.
-After the summit of Allison Pass, where Highway 3 crosses from the Fraser Valley Regional District into the Regional District of Okanagan-Similkameen, the road descends for 40 mi along the Similkameen River before beginning another long climb up Sunday Summit (1284 m).
+After the summit of Allison Pass, where Highway 3 crosses from the Fraser Valley Regional District into the Regional District of Okanagan-Similkameen, the road descends for 40 miles along the Similkameen River before beginning another long climb up Sunday Summit (1284 m).
 Soon after Sunday Summit is the descent into Princeton, where it meets Highway 5A.

 Beyond Princeton, Highway 3 continues for 67 km to the southeast through Hedley to the Village of Keremeos, where it meets Highway 3A, leading towards Penticton and Highway 97.
 Prior to the opening of Highway 97C in 1990, this was the primary link between the Lower Mainland and the Okanagan Valley, and still functions as the main alternative route.
 46 km southeast of Keremeos, through Richter Pass, and Highway 3 reaches the Town of Osoyoos and a junction with Highway 97.
 On the east end of Osoyoos, Highway 3 crosses Osoyoos Lake before entering the Monashee Mountains, ascending Anarchist Mountain through a stretch of switchbacks.
 Beyond the summit of Anarchist Mountain, in the upland rural community which shares the same name, Highway 3 enters the Regional District of Kootenay Boundary and proceeds to hug the Canada–United States border.